The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Numerical Examples

 \section{Numerical Examples}

-We consider three examples in this section.
-The first two illustrate the tradeoffs involved in the capacity results in Section~\ref{sec:capacity_result}.
-They include an additive Gaussian interference channel where the interference of Alice and Bob is correlated and binary on-off channel in which Eve receives a degraded version of Bob's (or Alice's) output.
-The final example illustrates the tradeoffs in the achievable error exponent results in Section~\ref{sec:exponent_result}.
+We consider two examples in this section.
+The first example illustrates the tradeoffs involved in the capacity results in Section~\ref{sec:capacity_result}.
+The second example illustrates the tradeoffs in the achievable error exponent results in Section~\ref{sec:exponent_result}.